s-simoncelli/ptv/+PTV/@syncVideos/README.md

  - **lagMessage**     - The message about lag
  - **lagTracking**    - Struct array used by the tracking alghoritm

-Once the audio tracks have been read, the program plot the first chunk of synchronised tracks
+Once the audio tracks have been read, the program plots the first chunk of synchronised audio tracks:

 ![alt text](./audio_signals.png)

-It then proceed estimating the audio delay for the frames
+It then proceeds estimating the audio delay for the frames

 ![alt text](./getting_lag.png)

+The output is stored in `obj.lag`.

  # Example